JoaoJungblut/Mean-CVaR_Portfolio_with_Mixture-Copulas/README.md

 # The usage of dynamic copulas for portfolio optimization, worst-case CVaR approach with cardinality constraints

 This repository contains the code and documentation for my final course project at Universidade Federal do Rio Grande do Sul (UFRGS) in economic science.
-The project focuses on the usage of dynamic copulas for portfolio optimization using the worst-case CVaR (Conditional Value at Risk) approach with cardinality constraints.
+The project focuses on the usage of dynamic copulas for portfolio optimization using the worst-case Conditional Value at Risk (CVaR) approach with cardinality constraints.
 The analysis is performed on a dataset of S&P 500 returns since the year 2000.

 ## Project Structure